nayuki/Simple-DEFLATE-decompressor/Readme.markdown

 (MIT License)

-Copyright © 2012 Nayuki Minase
+Copyright © 2014 Project Nayuki

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in